Glossary of printing terms

 Quiet area

-Helps keep important design elements, such as text and graphics, away from the edge of the paper.
+Helps keep important design elements, such as text and graphics, away from the edge of the paper so that they are not effected by small, within-tollerance variations in the prodcution process.

 R